+I resist & explore.
+I don't have many certainties.
+In fact, even those certainties ain't really certainties—more like a small number of ever-evolving considerations.
 I believe we all stumble and soar as we expand into larger versions of ourselves.
 I believe that, on that journey, we experience and share much beauty and injury.
 I believe everyone is fragile (even the ones who made you fragile).
 I believe in reflection and growth.
-I believe that everyone who wants to be is redeemable.
+I believe that everyone (who wants to) can be redeemed.
 I believe that some things aren't meant to be redeemed.
 Some things are vital to the essence of your unique imprint.
+I write fiction and design learning spaces that explore these truths.

 L.H.A.
 Publishing LLC